ringcentral/ringcentral-api-docs/docs/voice/call-routing/index.md

 ### Call Queues

 A Call Queue is a group of users one can designate to share incoming calls.
 For example, you may wish to group all customer support representatives together so that a call can be routed to the first available person in that group.
-The Call Management API allows developers to manage call queues by adding and removing extensions from a Call Queue to assist in routing calls quickly and efficiently to a human to answer.
+The Call Routing API allows developers to manage call queues by adding and removing extensions from a Call Queue to assist in routing calls quickly and efficiently to a human to answer.

 * [Read about the Call Queue API](./manual/call-queues/)
 * [Learn how to create a Call Queue Group in the Admin Console](https://support.ringcentral.com/s/article/How-to-change-the-number-of-your-department-members?language=en_US)